HeardLibrary/digital-scholarship/script/python/inout.md

 fileObject.close()
 ```

 Note that when using the CSV reader, you don't need to specify text (`t`) in the second parameter.
-The [CSV Reader doc](https://docs.python.org/3/library/csv.html) also says that the file object should be opened with `newline=`.
+The [CSV Reader doc](https://docs.python.org/3/library/csv.html) also says that the file object should be opened with `newline=''`.
 (This is related to how Python 3 handles the difference in newline characters in different operating systems.
 See [this](https://docs.python.org/release/3.2/library/functions.html#open) for details.)

 The output shows that the reader object itself isn't a thing that can be printed, but each of the rows we've iterated through in the reader object is just a familiar list.
 So we can access and use them as we would use any other list.